WhitmanCS370/sp24-lab13/README.md

 _April 23, 2024_

 Organization:
 * SDX-ch24: The code files for the _SDX Ch.
-24_ activity (as downloaded directly from the book website, unmodified)
+24_ activity, as downloaded from the book website.
+The test scripts have been modified to include the test runner from chapter 6.

 ## Team Members for Part 1
 Enter your names here